tstibbs/geo-bagging/ui/src/includes/integration/trigpointing.md

 $.getScript("https://tstibbs.github.io/geo-bagging/integration/trigpointing.js");
 ```

-## Chrome on Android
+## Mobile Devices

+Tested in Chrome on Android, but likely to work in other modern browsers on iOS and other devices types.

-1. When on a T:UK page, click in to the adress bar.
+1. When on a T:UK page, click in to the address bar.
 1. Type the name of your bookmarklet (e.g. type "Add map to T:UK" if using the name as it appears above).
 1. Select the bookmarklet in the list.